zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

     T(\bm{x}, \bm{y}) L\_g(\bm{y}, \bm{v}),
 $$

-where \\(\bm{y}\\) denotes the position of the closest surface along the ray.
-If you're wondering why there's an absorption coefficient in front of the emission term, it's there due to the [Kirchhoff's law](https://en.wikipedia.org/wiki/Kirchhoff%27s_law_of_thermal_radiation) which states that, for an arbitrary body emitting and absorbing thermal radiation in thermodynamic equilibrium, the emissivity is equal to the absorptivity.
+where \\(\bm{y}\\) denotes the position of the closest surface along the ray[^3].

+[^3]: The absorption coefficient in front of the emission term is due to the [Kirchhoff's law](https://en.wikipedia.org/wiki/Kirchhoff%27s_law_of_thermal_radiation) which states that, for an arbitrary body emitting and absorbing thermal radiation in thermodynamic equilibrium, the emissivity is equal to the absorptivity.

 We will leave [volumetric emission](https://doi.org/10.1111/cgf.13228) out by setting \\(L\_e = 0\\):